Academic Catalog 2026-2027

 Lecture: 3

-This course will combine ideas from different areas of mathematics with emphasis on current topics of interest and serve as a capstone course for all mathmatics majors. topics vary at instructor's discetion.
-The course will include student presentations, written projects, mathmathical reasoning, problem solving and senior exit exam.
-Required of all mathematics majors.
-Pre-Requisite Math 331 and senior standing.
+This course will combine ideas from different areas of mathematics with emphasis on current topics of interest and serve as a capstone course for all mathematics majors. topics vary at instructor's discretion.
+The course will include student presentations, written projects, mathematical reasoning, problem solving and senior exit exam.

 Prerequisite(s): MATH 331